News / Analysis

 Yesterday’s big news came from Moderna (+9.58%), a 10-year old pharma research company that published a 94.5% success rate for its new COVID vaccination.
 Contrary to Pfizer’s 90% success drug, this one does not require -74 degree storage capabilities.

-Also yesterday, S&P Dow Jones Indices announced that Tesla Inc would join the S&P500 index in December, after snubbing them earlier this year.
+Also yesterday, S&P A business and financial news & analysis company that publishes the Dow Jones 30 index, which tracks...
+Indices announced that Tesla Inc would join the S&P500 index in December, after snubbing them earlier this year.
 Shares jumped 14% after hours on the announcement.

 Baidu yesterday lost 3.4% in NY trading after hours, after adding 1.9% throughout the session – this after booking a 1% increase in Q3 revenues, beating estimates with $4.16 bn.